RefactoringGuru/design-patterns-php/README.md

     ...
     ```

 4. Aim to put all code within one file.
 We realize that it's not how it supposed to be done in production.
-But it helps people to better understand examples, since all code fits into one screen.
+However, it helps people to understand examples better, since all code fits into one screen.

 5. Comments may or may not have language tags in them, such as this: